Cathy Seibel

-Cathy Seibel (born November 3, 1960) is a United States district judge of the United States District Court for the Southern District of New York.
+Cathy Seibel (born November 3, 1960) is a senior United States district judge of the United States District Court for the Southern District of New York.

 Early life and education

 Born in West Islip, New York, Seibel graduated from Princeton University with her Artium Baccalaureus degree in 1982 and later from Fordham University School of Law with a Juris Doctor in 1985.
 At Fordham, Seibel served as Editor-in-Chief of the Fordham Law Review.

-Legal career
+Career

 Following law school graduation, Seibel worked as a law clerk for United States District Judge Joseph M. McLaughlin of the United States District Court for the Eastern District of New York from 1985 to 1987.
-From 1987 to 1991, Seibel was an Assistant United States Attorney for the Southern District of New York with the U.S. Attorney's Office.
+From 1987 to 1991, Seibel was an assistant United States attorney for the Southern District of New York with the U.S. Attorney's Office.

-Seibel was assigned to serve as Special Assistant United States Attorney for the United States District Court for the Western District of Washington from 1991 to 1993.
-From 1993 to 1997, Seibel was Assistant United States Attorney for the Southern District of New York before serving as AUSA-in-Charge of the White Plains Branch from 1997 to 1999.
-Seibel was a Senior Trial Counsel with the United States Attorney's Office from 1999 to 2005.
-She was appointed Deputy U.S. Attorney for the Southern District of New York, where she served from 2005 to 2008.
+Seibel was assigned to serve as special assistant United States attorney for the United States District Court for the Western District of Washington from 1991 to 1993.
+From 1993 to 1997, Seibel was assistant United States attorney for the Southern District of New York before serving as AUSA-in-Charge of the White Plains branch from 1997 to 1999.
+Seibel was a senior trial counsel with the United States Attorney's Office from 1999 to 2005.
+She was appointed deputy U.S. attorney for the Southern District of New York, where she served from 2005 to 2008.